FranciscoGSilverio/FranciscoGSilverio.github.io/README.md

 to this project, so it might not look exactly as in the original project.

 Also, I added a footer just to add some information to the page such as my name, de designer name and the tlink to its original word and also my contacts.

+If you'd ike to take a look: here is the link to the deployed page: franciscogsilverio.github.io/index.html

-If you liked what you saw ow have any ideas of improvement, feel free to let met know :)
+And od course, if you liked what you saw or have any ideas of improvement, feel free to let met know :)